USRSE/usrse.github.io/pages/events-training.md

 <br>

-_More events are in the planning stages -- watch this space..._

-Have an RSE-related event or training?
+_Have an RSE-related event or training?
 Have it posted here!
-[Join](https://us-rse.org/join/) the US-RSE slack channel and contact us!
+[Join](https://us-rse.org/join/) the US-RSE slack channel and contact us!_